 Exclusive Resorts members have long been passionate about wine.
 Oenophiles expect to drink the finest bottles, meet the winemakers, and experience terroir firsthand.
 To satiate the wine obsessed, the new Wine Benefits program allows VIP access to tours, tastings, discounted shipping, and first-dibs on limited releases.
-Here are the partners Members can tap into for exclusive wine experiences.
+Here are the partners Members can tap into for exclusive wine experiences in luxury wine destinations.

 AZUR WINES, NAPA VALLEY

 After spending several years in France, Elan Fayard returned to Napa with a dream of producing well-crafted wines reminiscent of what she experienced in Provence.
 She founded Azur with the intent of creating terroir-driven wines.
-With each vintage, winemaker Julien Fayard aims to create the highest quality wines representative of French and American winemaking styles, like Azur’s signature Provencal-style rosé.
+With each vintage, Azur winemakers aim to create the highest quality wines representative of French and American winemaking styles, like Azur’s signature Provencal-style rosé.

 BARNETT VINEYARD, NAPA VALLEY